amalto/platform6-ui-components/components/time-picker/index.md

 const today = new Date().toISOString();
 const now = new moment(today).format('HH:mm');

-/** Used only for help display as minHour and maxHour are numbers */ const min = new moment(today).subtract(2, 'hours').minute(0);
+const min = new moment(today).subtract(2, 'hours').minute(0);
 const max = new moment(today).add(2, 'hours').minute(0);